-- 1. Report Type 1 Monthly Report Not Applicable - a.
+1. Report Type 1 - Monthly Report

+- a.
 Report Purpose Notifies Central Valley Water Board staff of the Project status and environmental compliance activities on a monthly basis. - b.
-When to Submit On the 15th day of each month until a Notice of Project Complete Letter is issued to the Permittee.
+When to Submit On the 1st day of each month after the submittal of the Commencement of Construction Notification until a Notice of Project Complete Letter is issued to the Permittee.